nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Improve handling of name inputs (`add` and `edit` commands)**: Currently names accepted are only alphanumeric.
 To improve inclusivity, we plan to accept special characters (e.g. "s/o", "d/o"), accents (e.g. é, è) as well as other languages.
-However we will restrict names from including numbers, due to their lack of use.<br><br>
+However, we will restrict names from including numbers, due to their lack of use.<br><br>
-An example of a newly accepted command will be:`edit Javier n/Javiér`<br>
+An example of a newly accepted command will be:`edit Javier n/Javiér`<br><br>
+An example of a command that will trigger an invalid error will be: `edit Javier n/J4vier`<br>

 2. **Improve our date package (Used by all commands that require a date)**: Currently, it is possible to input invalid dates such as `29/02/2025 1200` (Invalid leap year) or `31/06/2025 2400` (31st of June does not exist).
 With our intended